leondgarse/Keras_insightface/README.md

 ***

 # Comparing Resnet34 with original MXNet version
-  - The [original MXNet version](https://github.com/deepinsight/insightface) has a self defined [resnet](https://github.com/deepinsight/insightface/blob/master/recognition/symbol/fresnet.py) which is different with the typical one.
+  - The [original MXNet version](https://github.com/deepinsight/insightface) has a self defined [resnet](https://github.com/deepinsight/insightface/blob/master/recognition/symbol/fresnet.py) which is different with keras build-in version.
     - Basic block is different, containing less layers.
     - In `Resnet50` case , blocks number changes from `[3, 4, 6, 3]` to `[3, 4, 14, 3]`.
     - Remove `bias` from `Conv2D` layers.